Decay properties of the $X(3872)$ through the Fierz rearrangement: Tetraquark currents of and their relations

 \subsection{Fierz rearrangement}

 The Fierz rearrangement~\cite{fierz} of the Dirac and color indices has been systematically applied to study light baryon and tetraquark operators/currents in Refs.~\cite{Chen:2006hy,Chen:2006zh,Chen:2007xr,Chen:2013jra,Chen:2008qv,Chen:2009sf,Chen:2019wjd}.
 All the necessary equations can be found in Sec.~3.3.2 of Ref.~\cite{Chen:2016qju}.
+More studies can be found in Refs.~\cite{Nieves:2003in,Padmanath:2015era}.
 In the present study we apply it to relate the above three types of tetraquark currents.